PIK-LPJmL/lpjmlkit/paper.md

 [//]: # (![]\(inst/img/logo.png\){width=24% align=left} -> use for final publication)

-The *lpjmlkit* R package [@lpjmlkit_manual] is an open source software that is developed for handling the open source Dynamic Global Vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL).
+The *lpjmlkit* R package [@lpjmlkit_manual] is an open source software that is developed for handling the open source dynamic global vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL).
 It contains two main modules.
 One, *LPJmL Runner*, provides the functionality to create multiple model